JennaScript/disney-wonder-women/README.md

-# disneys-wonder-women
+Disney's Wonder Women
+Created by Jennalyn Kabiling
+Built with HTML, CSS, JavaScript

-An original site built for my Junior Intensives.
+This is an original site built for my Junior Intensives.